AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Conclusion

 \section{Conclusion}

-In this work, we presented \textit{AIvilization v0}, a large-scale, persistent artificial society designed to address the fundamental challenge of open-ended multi-agent simulation: reconciling the tension between teleological stability and reactive correctness in the face of physiological constraints and market volatility.
-By moving beyond isolated chat-based interactions to a physically grounded, resource-constrained sandbox, we have established a new platform for high-fidelity artificial society.
+In this work, we presented AIvilization v0, a large-scale, persistent artificial society built around a central challenge of open-ended multi-agent simulation, reconciling teleological stability with reactive correctness under physiological constraints and market volatility.
+Moving beyond isolated chat-based interaction to a physically grounded, resource-constrained platform, AIvilization couples agents' survival, production, trade, education, and social life into a single closed loop.

-First, we proposed a unified agent architecture that synergizes planning, memory, and execution to achieve high-fidelity social simulation.
-The architecture features a Branch-Thinking Planner that mitigates the fragility of long sequential plans by decomposing objectives into independent parallel branches, enabling agents to balance competing needs such as production, trading, and recovery.
-To bridge the gap between abstract planning and concrete action, we implemented an Action Simulator that acts as a filter, validating feasibility against physical and economic constraints before execution.
-Additionally, the Adaptive Agent Profile distinguishes between immediate working context and deep semantic integration via dual-process memory, ensuring that agents not only react to real-time stimuli but also accumulate social experience that fundamentally reshapes their decision-making priors and identity over time.
+First, we proposed a unified agent architecture that synergizes planning, memory, and execution.
+The Branch-Thinking Planner mitigates the fragility of long sequential plans by decomposing objectives into parallel branches, enabling agents to balance competing needs such as production, trading, and recovery, and within the planning structure the Action Simulator validates candidate actions against physical and economic constraints before execution and repairs the infeasible steps.
+The Adaptive Agent Profile separates immediate working context from slow semantic integration through dual-process memory, so agents react to real-time stimuli while accumulating social experience that gradually reshapes their decision priors and identity.

-We additionally performed a controlled ablation study to validate the necessity of key planning mechanisms.
-The results indicate that removing branch decomposition or objective decomposition can be adequate for simple, well-specified tasks, aligning with our lightweight planning route for reactive human steering.
-However, in complex multi-objective tasks, where agents must coordinate production, wealth accumulation, physiological maintenance, and exploration, the full architecture is consistently more robust and better balanced.
-In particular, the full planner more reliably supports long-horizon behaviors with delayed returns (e.g., allocating study actions to improve future efficiency), and achieves superior overall outcomes under realistic time-cost constraints.
+The controlled experiments validate these mechanisms.
+Removing branch decomposition or objective decomposition remains adequate for simple, well-specified tasks, in line with the lightweight planning route used for reactive human steering.
+In complex multi-objective settings, the full architecture is more robust and better balanced, most visibly in delayed-return investment, where it raises education outcomes over the ablated variants while managing production and physiological upkeep, and in open-ended exploration, where removing objective decomposition collapses action coverage.
+The trace audit complements these outcome-level results at the mechanism level.
+Across 10{,}149 planner--simulator episodes, the simulator intervenes in nearly every plan yet largely preserves the planner's intent, and most repairs address several constraint families at once.
+Besides, portrait updates formed locally coherent identity trajectories across 484{,}823 transitions, and denser human steering was associated with progressively larger short-horizon portrait revision, consistent with memory-mediated steering that adjusts identity without rewriting it.